• Skip to primary navigation

 Home » Recipe Index » Soup Dishes

-November 14, 2021 Updated October 4, 2022 By Rebecca 30 Minute Meals, Easy Recipes, Fall Recipes, One Pot/One Pan Meals, Prep Ahead Meals, Soup Dishes
+November 14, 2021 Updated April 16, 2024 By Rebecca Clyde MS, RDN, CD 30 Minute Meals, Easy Recipes, Fall Recipes, One Pot/One Pan Meals, Prep Ahead Meals, Soup Dishes

 [This recipe was originally posted in October 2018.
 It has been updated with new cooking instructions, expert tips, FAQ, photos, video, and ways to repurpose/use up ingredients]